Ramesses II

 image of Ramesses II

-Ramesses II was the greatest Pharaoh of Egypt and one of the most majestic rulers of documented history, hailed in such a way that he was regarded as the Great Ancestor of the Egyptians forever after his rule.
+Ramesses II was the greatest Pharaoh of Egypt and one of the most majestic rulers in documented history—hailed in such a way that he was regarded as the Great Ancestor of the Egyptians forever after his rule.

-He greatly promoted the presence of the Gods and dramatically reversed any remaining destruction of the Amarna period.
-Every aspect of the Egyptian state was subjected to his greforms.
-Endlessly, he personified a type of active and dynamic rulership that had little detriment in comparison to his predecessors and successors, constantly defending Egypt’s vast borders and reviving the fortunes of the Great Civilization.
+He greatly promoted the presence of the Gods and dramatically reversed any remaining destruction from the Amarna period.
+Every aspect of the Egyptian state was subjected to his reforms.
+Endlessly, he personified a type of active and dynamic rulership that had few detriments compared to his predecessors and successors, constantly defending Egypt’s vast borders and reviving the fortunes of the Great Civilization.

 UNDER THE WING OF HAURON

-Ramesses was born as the child of Seti I, his adopted father and biological grandfather.
-He quickly became regent and manifested strong levels of capability as a great warrior, such as helping his father take the Hittite-held city of Kadesh, riding triumphantly into it.
-Those around him noted his strength in being able to administrate and manifest great results for whichever endeavor he resolved to push forward.
+Ramesses was born the child of Seti I—his adopted father and biological grandfather.
+He quickly became regent and demonstrated a high level of capability as a great warrior, such as helping his father take the Hittite-held city of Kadesh, riding triumphantly into it.
+Those around him noted his strength in administration and his ability to deliver great results in any endeavor he committed to.

 Statue of Hauron protecting Ramesses II as a child